wp-plugins/scroll-triggered-boxes/readme.txt

 **Demo**

 I'm using the plugin myself on [the website for one of my other plugins: MailChimp for WordPress](http://dannyvankooten.com/mailchimp-for-wordpress/).
-Scroll down a bit and you'll see a box slide in in the bottom right corner, asking you to sign-up to the plugin newsletter.
+Scroll down to the bottom and you'll see a box slide in in the bottom right corner, asking you to sign-up to the plugin newsletter.

 **Other Links**